Blaster Master Zero 2

 “However, the gameplay is just a little tedious again, like the first.”

-“The story is amazing; I enjoyed the gameplay and the development of the characters.”
+“The story is amazing, enjoyed the gameplay and the development of the characters.”

 - 8 % negative mentions

-The music in the game has received mixed reviews, with many praising it as a significant improvement over the previous installment, featuring dynamic and catchy 8-bit compositions that enhance the gameplay experience.
-However, some players noted issues with high-pitched sounds that detracted from enjoyment, and there were complaints about the lack of a purchasable soundtrack.
-Overall, while the music is generally well-composed and memorable, it has its share of detractors.
+The music in the game has received mixed reviews, with many praising it as a significant improvement over the previous installment, featuring dynamic and catchy compositions that enhance the gameplay experience.
+However, some players have noted issues with high-pitched sounds that can be uncomfortable, detracting from the overall enjoyment.
+Overall, while the soundtrack is generally well-received, there are notable inconsistencies that affect player experience.

-“The music in Blaster Master, even before Zero, has been one of its high points, and its main theme is very memorable and easy to recognize.
-The team behind the soundtrack in this game did an amazing job.”
+“The music in Blaster Master, even before Zero, has been one of its high points and its main theme is very memorable and easy to recognize, and the team behind the soundtrack in this game did an amazing job at it.”

 “The game is superb, but this version has one major, major issue that won't affect everyone: most of this version's music has an ear-gratingly horrible high-pitched sound, starting right from the music playing in the main menu.”

-“In addition to gameplay issues, there's one thing that I've never encountered before in any other game — all of the sounds and music in this game have weird high-pitched screeching notes in them, making it physically uncomfortable to play.”
+“In addition to gameplay issues, there's one thing that I've never encountered before in any other game — all of the sounds and music in bmz2 have weird high-pitched screeching notes in them, making it physically uncomfortable to play.”

 “This game got a noticeable upgrade in visuals.”